vikram605/DAA/Assignment_6/README.md

 # Problem statment
 Optimal Stock Cutting problem
+The problem statement for the stock cutting problem is that given a stock of length n inches and an array of prices that contains prices of all pieces of size smaller than n.
+We have to determine the maximum value obtainable by cutting up the stock and selling the pieces.

 # how to use code
 first it will randomly generate array of size 4x4(it can be changed by changing ROW andCOL in code part) then